tinahbu/ml_notes/My Ultimate ML Interview Notes.md

 What is the disadvantage of unsupervised pretraining compared to other forms of unsupervised learning?
 How do you control the regularizing effect of unsupervised pretraining?
 How to select the hyperparameters of each stage of GLUP?

 ## Monte Carlo Methods
 What are deterministic algorithms?
 What are Las vegas algorithms?
 What are deterministic approximate algorithms?
 What are Monte Carlo algorithms?

-## Challenges

-### Overfitting & Regularization
-- What is overfitting?
-	- the model accurately remembers all training data, including noise and unrelated features -\> training data too small
-	- failed to learn any meaningful pattern into it
-	- Such a model often performs badly on new test or real data that have not been seen before.
-- What is regularization?
-	- A theoretical justification for regularization is that it attempts to impose Occam's razor on the solution (as depicted in the figure above, where the green function, the simpler one, may be preferred).
-From a Bayesian point of view, many regularization techniques correspond to imposing certain prior distributions on model parameters.
-	- Ian Goodfellow: any modification we make to the learning algorithm that is intended to reduce the generalization error, but not its training error
-- Intuitively, what does regularization do during the optimization procedure?
-	- discourages complex or extreme models, ignore the background noise
-	- improve generalizability of a learned model
-- ![][image-15]
-- $\lambda$
-	- tuned with cross validation
-- Lasso (L1)
-	- Least Absolute Deviations: sum of absolute values of weights
-	- more binary/sparse: a dumber model (simpler pattern)
-		- sparse means the majority of components are zeros
-		- built-in feature selection
-		- the shape formed by all points whose L1 norm equals to the same constant `c` has many corners/tips/spikes that happen to be sparse (lays o one of the axises of the coordinate)
-		- and if you grow this shape to touch the solution we find for our problem (a surface or a cross-section), the probability that the touch point of the 2 shapes is at one of the corners is very high
-		- $L_p$ norm is more sharp when $0<p<1$ but it’s computationally challenging
-		- ![][image-16]
-		- Explanations: The $\hat{\beta}$ is the unconstrained least squares estimate.
-The red ellipses are the contours of the least squares error function, in terms of parameters $\beta\_1$ and $\beta\_2$.
-Without constraints, the error function is minimized at the MLE$\hat{\beta}$ , and its value increases as the red ellipses out expand.
-The diamond and disk regions are feasible regions for lasso regression and ridge regression respectively.
-Heuristically, for each method, we are looking for the intersection of the red ellipses and the blue region as the objective is to minimize the error function while maintaining the feasibility.
-		- That being said, it is clear to see that the L1 constraint, which corresponds to the diamond feasible region, is more likely to produce an intersection that has one component of the solution is zero (i.e., the sparse model) due to the geometric properties of ellipses, disks, and diamonds.
-It is simply because diamonds have corners (of which one component is zero) that are easier to intersect with the ellipses that extending diagonally.
-		- A sensible sparsity constraint is the $L\_0$ norm, defined as the number of non-zero elements in `w`.
-Solving a $L\_0$  regularized learning problem, however, has been demonstrated to be NP-hard.
-	- corresponds to setting a Laplacean prior on the terms
-	- computationally inefficient on non-sparse cases
-- Ridge (L2)
-	- sum of squared weights
-	- spread error among all the terms
-	- corresponds to a Gaussian prior
-	- computationally efficient due to having analytical solutions
-- Elastic-net
-	- a mix of both L1 and L2 regularizations.
-	- A penalty is applied to the sum of the absolute values and to the sum of the squared values.
-- deep learning
-	- dropout
-		- What is dropout?
-		- removing some random neural connections while training and adding them back during backpropagagtion?
-		- How will you implement dropout during forward and backward pass?
-	- batch normalization
-- tree
-	- pruning
-- L1-loss vs. L2-loss and L1-regularization vs. L2-regularization
-	- use L1-norm or L2-norm either as a loss function or a regularization term
-	- L1 loss: Least Absolute Deviations (LAD), Least Absolute Errors (LAE)
-		- ![][image-17]
-	- L2 loss: Least Square Errors (LSE)
-		- ![][image-18]
-	- L1 regularization: sum of absolute weights
-	- L2 regularization: sum of squared weights
 ### Feature Selection

 - some mindset